Object-Oriented Programming in C#

 Why do we need Object-Oriented Programming?

 If we want to represent the real-world objects in a programming language for automating the business by achieving the security and reusability then we need the concept oops.
-OOPs provide some principles and by using those principles we can develop the real-world objects in a programming language by achieving both security and reusability.
+OOPs provide some principles and by using those principles we can develop real-world objects in a programming language by achieving both security and reusability.

 All living and non-living things are considered as objects.
 So the real-world objects such as Person, Animal, Bike, Computer, etc. can be developed in object-oriented programming languages by using the OOPs concept.